 Snapshot : How to evaluate advertising is one of the most challenging questions in marketing.
 We share models and checklists from academia and agencies to show how leading business do it.
 But we also recognise that it really comes down to how you understand your consumer and define what your brand stands for.

 We’ve talked before about the key moment when client marketing and creative teams come together to present their first response to an advertising brief.
-Most times, you try to plan ahead on how to avoid making that session a car crash.
-But as we’ve spent some time recently creating both marketing and creative articles to support our business clients, we have an unusual view on how to evaluate advertising, in that we can now see it from both sides.
+Most times, you plan ahead to avoid making that session a car crash.

 Something old – What would Kotler do?

-The marketing equivalent of “What would Jesus Do”? we started with the first marketing book we were ever exposed to.
+The marketing equivalent of “What would Jesus Do”? we start with the Grandfather of all marketing books.
 Philip Kotler’s Marketing Management* has been a long-time mainstay of marketing students, and our copy was published way back in 1988.

 And you know what, unlike other parts of the book, this section, though short, hasn’t dated too badly.
 Here’s what Kotler has to say on message evaluation and selection under the section on Designing Effective Advertising Programs.

 A good advertisement normally focusses on one central selling proposition without trying to give too much product information, which dilutes the ad’s impact.
 Messages should be rated on desirability, exclusiveness and believability based on the Twedt, 1969 Journal of Marketing model.
 These factors should be rated based on asking consumers to rate advertising for interest, distinctiveness and believability.

 He then goes on to say, that after defining the advertising strategy and briefing an agency, creative people must now find the style, tone, words and format to execute the message.